Seb35/sqltrees-php/README.md

 1. SQL libary: this PHP library uses, for this POC, the standard library `mysqli` and `mysqli_stmt` in `CompiledStatement`: methods `getPreparedStatement_mysqli` and `run_mysqli`.
 To avoid being library-specific, there is also the library-independent method `CompiledStatement::getPreparedStatement`.

 2. Types of arguments: `CompiledStatement` has a supplementary method `addParam` to append a non-string parameter (integer, double, blob), see [`mysqli_stmt_bin_param`](https://www.php.net/manual/en/mysqli-stmt.bind-param.php).

+3. Added a class `NumLit` to add a number-typed parameter.